Air Purifiers 101

 December 1, 2020 | By Lauren Lethbridge

-Luckily, there is technology that can purifier air and reduce pollutants and bacteria: air purifiers.
+Luckily, there is technology that can purify air and reduce pollutants and bacteria: air purifiers.

 Typically an air purifier will cost anywhere between $200 and $900.
-Since your purifier should be running throughout the day, its filters will need to be replaced.
-Not all air purifiers have costly filters that need frequent replacements.
-The AirSoap is one purifier that uses washable, reusable filters that save you thousands in replacement costs.
+Since your purifier should be running throughout the day, its filters will need to be replaced—and often.
+Not all air purifiers have costly filters that need frequent replacements, though.
+The AirSoap air purifier uses washable, reusable collection plates that save you thousands in replacement costs.

-Our air purifier, the AirSoap is proven to kill 99.99% of airborne viruses and helps reduce allergens like pet dander and purify smoke-filled air.
-While most air purifiers have a filter that captures particles, the AirSoap has a high-energy plasma field that kills bacteria and viruses and polarizes airborne particles.
-Many different air purifiers will help clean your air, but few are proven to kill 99.99% of harmful airborne bacteria.
+Our air purifier, the AirSoap, is proven to kill 99.99% of airborne viruses, helps reduce allergens like pet dander, and purifies smoke-filled air.* While most air purifiers have a filter that captures particles, the AirSoap has a high-energy plasma field that kills bacteria and viruses and polarizes airborne particles.
+Many different air purifiers will help clean your air, but few are proven to kill 99.99% of harmful airborne viruses.*

-Most companies do not have access to COVID-19 for testing for products.
+Most companies do not have access to COVID-19 for product testing.
 That being said, the AirSoap is proven to capture and kill particles as small as 14 nm.
 This size encompasses viruses like Coronaviruses (CoV-2 is 120 nm), Rhinovirus (the common cold), Influenza, E. coli, and Salmonella.

 Air purifiers are proven to help reduce allergens.
 Many of us have pets in our homes and allergy season never seems to fully leave.
 An air purifier can help keep the sniffles and sneezes out of your home.

-An air purifier is a costly investment, but it's an effective way to keep your air and home clean and healthy.
+An air purifier is an investment, but it's an effective way to keep your air and home clean and healthy.

 Leave a Reply